 If no objections are raised, the examiner consents to review and scrutinize the application to find any disparity.

-In case, no discrepancyarises, and all the essential documents and information is provided along with the application, the applicant is allowed to go forward with the next step.
+In case, no discrepancyarises, and all the essential necessary papers and information is provided along with the application, the applicant is allowed to go forward with the next step.
 However, in case some discrepancies are found, a letter of the discrepancy is sent to the applicant.
 Based upon the reply of the applicant, a hearing is conducted by the registrar.
 Once the difference is resolved, the applicant is allowed to move ahead to the next step.